uf-mil/mil/docs/software/cpp_style.md

 Continuous integration is the service that makes sure that new code added to the repository is ready to be added.
 Continuous integration runs a plethora of checks, including style checks on C++ code.
-This means that if your code does not comply with the C++ style guidelines when you push, it may be deined, requiring you to go fix it.
+This means that if your code does not comply with the C++ style guidelines when you push, it may be denied, requiring you to go fix it.

 ## Philosophy
 Before discussing the nuts and bolts of our desired C++ style, we'll offer a brief